EdgeTheory routinely analyzes the top media trends dominating the news cycle and presents them in a concise blog post.

 Data is acquired using Kudzu, an innovative Conversation Trend and Narrative Intelligence technology.
 To learn more about how EdgeTheory's tech works, click here.

-Below is our amplification graph of this trend.
+Below is our amplification timeline of this trend.

 This report was generated using Kudzu, EdgeTheory's premium data analysis software.
 Kudzu analyzes millions of pieces of content from hundreds of thousands of entities and atomizes the data into Conversation Trends and Narrative Intelligence.

 You can catalogue relevant narratives, trends, and individual entities using Kudzu's save search feature, so you can quickly interact with trending phrases that shape your world.

 If you're interested in learning more about Kudzu and EdgeTheory, visit our site and request a demo today!